graniticio/granitic/doc/tutorial/001-fundamentals.md

 ## Introduction

 This tutorial will show you how to create a simple Granitic application that exposes a JSON web service over HTTP.
-It's a little more in-depth than the usual _'look how much you can achieve in two lines with this powerful framework'_ tutorial, as it's a good opportunity to introduce some of Granitic's fundamentals.
+It will also introduce you to some of Granitic's fundamentals.

 ## Creating a Grantic project